 Instead of mowing, you can care for your lawn with regular raking.
 Raking eliminates piles of leaves and debris that holds water and blocks sunlight to the roots.
 The roots are the active system of the plant during winter.
 Creating a clean environment for those roots will help your lawn start strong in the spring.

 Waynes is here to give your lawn the best chance for a spring start.
 Call us at 866-WAYNES1 to find out how we can help.

 Between late March and early May, the temperatures should rise and bring the green back to your turf.
 The higher temperatures tell the grass to produce leaves.
 The roots begin to draw more nutrients, and your grass begins to look like it should.

 Fertilizer in winter can be the most damaging thing to your warm-weather grass.
 The chemicals in fertilizer can hang around in the soil and burn the roots.
 Since the roots do not absorb as many nutrients, they do not need more food during this hibernation.
 They cannot use the additional nutrients of fertilizer in winter.

 Timing is everything with fertilizers.
 The chemical makeup of fertilizers changes as the seasons do.
 So, you should time a last fertilization around right before cold weather sets in.
 This way, the roots are sure to have enough nutrients for winter and to sprout fast in spring.

 Now, weeds do not stop in winter.
 Some pre-emergent weed killer can be helpful in January and April.
 This will eliminate competition around your grass’ roots.
 So, your grass will have a welcoming environment when it returns in spring without all those weeds.

 For more about what you can do to help your lawn over winter check out this post.

-Waynes knows all about the treatments for your lawn, in every season.
+Waynes knows all about the lawn care treatment service needed for your lawn in every season.
 If you have questions about your lawn or want to make sure it’s ready to go into hibernation, contact us today!